Knight Cite is a free citation generator provided by Calvin College's Heckman Library. This is a simple citation tool.

 Wordsworth extensively explored the role of emotion in the creative process (263).

 Page only because author was already mentioned in the sentence.
-An in-text citation has to be used even though this is a paraphrase and not an exact quote.
+Note that an in-text citation has to be used even though this is a paraphrase and not an exact quote.

 Your Works Cited entry for all these in-text citations would look like this: